psychemedia/storytelling-notes/antiquities-nursery-literature-quarterly-review-1819.md

 * er nacken som ett barn .: Siw Stjernor i Handen och Karlewagn.

-+, Arthur, according to Mr, Owen, is a mythological personage.
-'Arthur,' he says, ¢ is the Great Bear, as the name actually implies: (it is odd he did not think of Arctos aud Arcturus to strengthenhiishypothesis.)
+Arthur, according to Mr, Owen, is a mythological personage.
+'Arthur,' he says, is the Great Bear, as the name actually implies: (it is odd he did not think of Arctos and Arcturus to strengthen his hypothesis.)
 'And perhaps this constellation, being so near the pole, and sensibly describing a circle in so stall a space, is the origin of the round. table.', 's.
 Preface to the History of Arthur, p.
 3.

 ¢ He is in the account of the siege of Huesca in the Cronica General, ——Avia un infanson que era sobrino de Don Lorenzo Xuarez quel Hamaron Me